bdobry/typowanko/README.md

 ## Operational guardrails for future agents

 The project goal is to stay free to run.
+It is a small, non-commercial friends league, not a paid betting product.
+Most users are on phones, so keep core flows fast, readable and usable on mobile.
 Keep changes compatible with the Cloudflare Workers Free and D1 Free limits unless the maintainer explicitly chooses a paid plan.

 - Automatic result refresh is client-triggered, not cron-triggered.
-When a host/viewer/player has the app open, the frontend asks the Worker at most once per minute to refresh completed results.
+When a host/viewer/player has the app open, the frontend checks once per minute but debounces Worker refresh requests to at most once every 3 minutes.
 - The Worker only calls api-football.com for unlocked matches whose kickoff was at least two hours ago.
-- To avoid multiple api-football.com calls when several players open the app at the same time, the Worker first writes `autoResultsLastCheckedAt` with a conditional D1 revision update.
+- To avoid multiple api-football.com calls when several players open the app at the same time, the Worker also writes `autoResultsLastCheckedAt` with a conditional D1 revision update and enforces the same 3-minute league-level throttle.
 Only the request that successfully claims that revision is allowed to call api-football.com; concurrent requests return the latest snapshot without hitting api-football.com.
 - Do not move api-football.com result polling directly into viewer/player browsers for cloud leagues.
 That would multiply API calls by the number of open clients and expose or require API keys client-side.
 - API-FOOTBALL/api-sports.io has a project limit of 7,500 requests/day.
 Treat that as the primary external API budget for both result and odds features; future automation must batch, throttle, cache, or skip work to stay well below this limit.
 - Bet locking is enforced in both places: the frontend hides/blocks editing immediately after kickoff, and the Worker rejects Player ID bet writes after kickoff or once the fixture is locked.